Lit2Go

 by Paul Laurence Dunbar

-This is a collection of poetry by African American author Paul Laurence Dunbar.
-Dunbar's work frequently features a conversational tone, innovative rhetorical structure, and a colorful use of both dialect…
+This poem is by African American author Paul Laurence Dunbar.
+Dunbar's work frequently features a conversational tone, innovative rhetorical structure, and a colorful…

 Lyrics of Lowly Life